Louis Bouveault

 Louis Bouveault (11 February 1864 – 5 September 1909) was a French scientist who became professor of organic chemistry at the Faculty of Sciences of the University of Paris.

 He is known for the Bouveault aldehyde synthesis and the Bouveault–Blanc reduction.

 Life

 Louis Bouveault was born on 11 February 1864 in Nevers.

 He obtained doctorates in Paris in medicine and physical sciences.
 Bouveault defended his thesis on β-keto nitriles and their derivatives in Paris in 1890.
 He taught for a short period at the Medical Faculty in Lyon, then became a lecturer in general chemistry in Lyon.
 He influenced Victor Grignard to take up chemistry in 1894.
 In Lyon he investigated syntheses with camphor and terpenes.

-He worked with Philippe Barbier on terpene derivatives used in the manufacture of perfumes like citral, rhodinal and geraniol.

 Bouveault moved on from Lyon to Lille, Nancy and finally to Paris.

 He was appointed professor of organic chemistry at the Faculty of Sciences of the University of Paris.